krishhpandey369/Library-Management-System/README.md

 - listBooks()
 - listMembers()

-I used two PriorityQueue here for managing unique IDs.
-When any book or member is deleted, their ID is added back in PriorityQueue.
-Next time when new book or member is added, system first check PriorityQueue.
-If any old ID is available then it reuse that ID.
-This way ID numbers stay small and clean.
+I used two PriorityQueue for managing IDs.
+When any book or member is deleted, its ID is put back in PriorityQueue so that ID can be reused later.
+This way ID number does not become very big.

 ### 3. Book Class
-Simple class for storing book details:
+This class store information of one book:
 - title
 - author
 - totalCopies
 - issuedCopies
-- unique Book ID
+- unique ID

+Constructor take title, author, total copies and ID.
-When new book is created issuedCopies start from 0.
+issuedCopies start from 0.

 ### 4. IssuedBook Class
-This is special class.
-Whenever member issue any book, one IssuedBook object is created.
+Whenever member issue a book, one IssuedBook object is created.
 This class keep:
-- reference of original Book
+- reference of Book
-- timeElapsed (how many second passed after issuing)
+- timeElapsed (how many second passed)
 - timeMax (fixed 10 second)
 - fine amount

-I used ScheduledExecutorService in this class.
-It start a timer which run every 1 second.
+I used ScheduledExecutorService here.
+It run a task every 1 second.
 Every second timeElapsed increase by 1.
-When timeElapsed become more than 10, fine start calculating automatically.
+When timeElapsed become more than 10, fine start calculating as (timeElapsed - 10) * 3.

 ### 5. Member Class
-This class store everything about one member:
+This class store:
 - name
 - age
 - phone number
 - unique Member ID
-- list of IssuedBook (books he borrowed)
+- list of IssuedBook
 - balance (pending fine amount)

-It has many methods like:
+It has many methods:
 - issueBook()
 - returnBook()
 - listBorrowedBooks()
 - listAvailableBooks()
 - calFine()
 - payFine()
-- compare methods for name, phone and ID
+- some compare methods for name, phone and ID

 ### 6. Main Class
-This is starting point of whole program.
-It show main menu and handle all user inputs.
+This is starting point of program.
+It show main menu and handle all user input.

-It has two big methods:
-- enterLibrarian() → show librarian menu
-- enterMember() → show member menu

-Also has two helper methods:
+It also has two helper methods:
 - isAlpha() → check if name has only letters and space
-- isPhone() → check if phone number is valid 10 digit
+- isPhone() → check if phone is 10 digit number

+There is two big methods:
+- enterLibrarian() → show librarian menu and call related functions
+- enterMember() → show member menu and call related functions

-## How to run this project 💻
+## How to Compile and Run

-Very simple steps:

-1. First make sure you have JDK installed (Java 8 or above)
+1. Make sure JDK is installed on your system (Java 8 or higher is ok).
 2. Copy the code and save it as LibraryPortal.java
-3. Open command prompt or terminal in same folder
+3. Open command prompt or terminal in same folder.
-4. Type this command:
+4. Type this command to compile: